Lessons, Waypoints & Milestones: A Confession

 Continuing a Legacy

 F3C was born from the leading of the Holy Spirit in two areas.
 The first was to create a place that would allow next generation Chinese Canadian Christians to grow spiritually and engage missionally with people beyond their own ethnicity and culture beyond ethnocentrism (Matthew 28:18-20).
-The uniqueness of F3C is that from the very start it sought engagement with ethnic diversity while appreciating a particular Chinese Canadian Christian cultural history.
+The uniqueness of F3C is that from the very start it sought engagement with ethnic diversity while appreciating a particular cultural history.
+We are a multi-ethnic community

 The second leading was to balance what it meant to challenge the existing ways of thinking about being the church while remaining within the trajectory of theology and practice throughout Christian history.
 A practice of semper reformanda (always reforming) in light of understanding how our current culture (in contrast to the church of Acts 2:42-47) can distort church life and practice keeps us sharp.
 We also wish to be marked by love itself as the primary Christian characteristic (1 Corinthians 13; 1 John 4:7-12).